botlaram/developer/k8/k8README.md

 Namespaces are a way to organize clusters into virtual sub-clusters — they can be helpful when different teams or projects share a Kubernetes cluster.
 Any number of namespaces are supported within a cluster, each logically separated from others but with the ability to communicate with each other.
 A Kubernetes namespace provides the scope for Pods, Services, and Deployments in the cluster.
 Users interacting with one namespace do not see the content in another namespace

+# Services

+A Kubernetes Service is an abstraction layer that defines a logical set of Pods (a group of one or more containers) and a policy for accessing them.
+In other words, a Kubernetes Service is a way to expose an application running on a set of Pods as a network service.

+Kubernetes Services allow you to decouple your application from the network by providing a stable IP address and DNS name that can be used to access the application.
+This allows you to deploy your application in a distributed, scalable way, without having to worry about the underlying network infrastructure.

 # to start with